What is Ethereum? Complete Guide 2026 for Beginners

 - How it works: smart contracts, Proof of Stake, gas fees

-- The difference from Bitcoin: platform vs store of value
+- The difference with Bitcoin: platform vs store of value

-- How to buy: via a regulated exchange
+- How to buy: through a regulated platform like Fibo

 - The risks: volatility, bugs, regulation